32nd Infantry Division (United States): Activation, organization and training

 On 26 August 1917, Major General James Parker assumed command.
 General Parker had previously been awarded the Medal of Honor during the Philippine–American War.
 On 18 September 1917, General Parker left for France on special duty with his chief of staff, Lieut.
 Col. E. H. DeArmond.
 Brigadier General William G. Haan assumed command in his absence.
-When General Parker returned in December, he was almost immediately transferred to the 85th Infantry Division at Camp Custer, Michigan.
+When General Parker returned in December, he was almost immediately transferred to the 85th Division at Camp Custer, Michigan.
 General Haan assumed command once again.
-In keeping with the 1917 Army Tables of Organizations, he reorganized the division during September to increase the number of men in each regiment.
+In keeping with the new 1917 infantry division tables of organization that called for a square division, he reorganized the division during September and October.
 The 120th Field Artillery Regiment was organized on 22 September 1917 at Camp MacArthur, as a part of the 57th Field Artillery Brigade, better known as the Iron Brigade.
 The nickname originated with the 1st Wisconsin Cavalry and was traditionally given to crack artillery units in the Civil War.
-Once at Camp MacArthur, the division was resupplied for their overseas assignment.
-Shortly before the division left for France, 4,000 National Army troops from Wisconsin and Michigan were transferred to the division.
+From 26 October to 3 November 1917, 3,000 National Army draftees were assigned to the division from Camp Custer, and during December, another 1,000 came from Camp Custer and Camp Grant, Illinois; the division would still be about 3,500 men understrength at the time of its departure for France.

 Captain Alien L. Briggs returned to Camp MacArthur to assist with training.
 He had been an Aide-de-camp to General Parker and had been in Europe when the war broke out in 1914.
 He had observed the training methods used in military schools in France.
 As training intensified in preparation for leaving for France, five French and four British officers, along with several non-commissioned officers, joined the division as instructors.
 A trench system was built outside the camp in which the division practiced the techniques of trench warfare.
 There was a continual shortage of equipment that hampered training in the artillery and machine gun battalions.
 Additional training for junior and non-commissioned officers was implemented, and General Haan offered additional daily instruction to the brigade, regimental and battalion commanders.

 By early December, it had received the equipment assigned to it and was judged to be ready for deployment.
 War Department inspectors found the division more advanced in its training than any other division in the United States.
 Orders were received in late December, and the first troops left Waco on 2 January 1918 for the New York Port of Embarkation at Hoboken, New Jersey.
 The infantry was moved first, arriving at Camp Merritt before the division headquarters sailed.
 The unit received its first casualties when the SS Tuscania (1914) was sunk by a German U-boat.
 Brigadier General William G. Haan led the unit when it arrived in France.